mosaic-design-system/docs/src/components/dialog.md

       ## Dialog messaging

-      As always when writing copy, please refer to the [Tone of Voice](/guidelines/tone-of-voice) and [Style Guide](/guidelines/style-guide) sections when writing copy within a product.
+      As always when writing copy, please refer to the [Tone of coice](/guidelines/tone-of-voice) and [Content](/guidelines/content) guidelines when writing copy within a product.

       However, specifically for **Dialogs**, it is important to get the messaging absolutely correct.
 You are interrupting a user's workflow, and they need to quickly switch contexts.